metrorailings/OwlBlog/content/posts/week-12-supercontest-picks.md

 Plus the injuries along the Broncos offensive line should present pass-rushing opportunities for this Bills front seven.

-**_Postmortem:_** The game went as expected, moe or less.
+**_Postmortem:_** The game went as expected, more or less.
 The Bills defense exposed Brandon Allen as a sham.

 ***